-There has been a lot of discussion in recent years about “disconnected youth, “also known as “opportunity youth.”
-Disconnected youth characterized by their disconnection from education, the workforce, and social support networks are off-track to reach a future that includes self-sufficiency, economic stability, and overall well-being.
-Homeless youth are the most extreme example of disconnection and face multiple hurdles to reconnection.
+In recent years, there has been a lot of discussion about “disconnected youth, “also known as “opportunity youth.”
+Disconnected youth are characterized by their disconnection from education, the workforce, and social support networks are off-track to reach a future that includes self-sufficiency, economic stability, and overall well-being.

 Workforce: Some youth are homeless because they are on their own and unable to afford housing due to unemployment or underemployment.
-The degree of youth disconnected from the workforce is at unprecedented levels.
-According to the Economic Policy Institute, the overall unemployment rate for young workers ages 16–24 jumped from 8.4% to 24.4% from spring 2019 to spring 2020, while unemployment for their counterparts ages 25 and older rose from 2.8% to 11.3%.
+The degree of youth being disconnected from the workforce is at unprecedented levels.
 The picture is starker for homeless youth who had little opportunity to develop the academic credentials, job skills, and work supports needed to gain employment.